needle-mirror/com.unity.netcode/Documentation~/debugging.md

-# Testing and debugging your game
+# Test and debug your game

 Test and debug your game using tools available for Netcode for Entities.